Bitcasino

 Electric tulip (Den-Chu)

-During a probability change, a separate entry port (tulip) from the belly button opens and a ball is inserted into it.
+During a probability change, a separate entry port (tulip) from the belly button opens, and a ball is inserted.
 The probability of winning the game is increased when the number of balls does not decrease.

 Electric support

 Abbreviation for electric tulip support.
-It is often referred to as "electric support" because of its length.
-When the electric tulip support is in place, the electric tulip, which is normally difficult to enter, is released, and when it is in this state, the probability of the ball entering the tulip is increased.
+It is often called "electric support" because of its length.
+When the electric tulip support is in place, the electric tulip, which is usually difficult to enter, is released.
+When it is in this state, the probability of the ball entering the tulip is increased.

 Right-Hitting